sammancoaching/website/training/guided_learning_hours.md

 * 17:15 - 17:45 - Open Q&A

 ## Dates and times:
 Sessions are held weekly online starting 16:00 CET, and you sign up for a block of 4 sessions.

-* 8th October on Test Design with [Emily Bache]({% link society/contributors/emilybache.md %}) - [Sign Up](https://bacheconsulting.com/_events/2024-10-08_glh_test_design.html)

-If you have questions about this course do [Contact us]({% link contact.md %}).
+There are currently no dates scheduled, please [Contact us]({% link contact.md %}) to register your interest in the next course.
 You could also sign up for our [Newsletter]({% link newsletter.md %}) to hear about upcoming trainings.

 For more detailed advice about leading learning hours with your team, we recommend you follow-up this training by attending the course [Deliver Learning Hours]({% link training/deliver_learning_hours.md %}).